Applying for grants

 The SFP Research Fund is pleased to announce its eleventh annual competitive grant funding cycle.
 During this cycle, the SFP Research Fund plans to award at least $3.6 million in grants.

-We will soon begin accepting concept papers for large research grants and proposals for small research, junior investigator, midcareer mentor, and trainee grants.
+Concept papers for large research grants are currently under review, and we are now accepting proposals for small research, junior investigator, midcareer mentor, and trainee grants.
 Short descriptions of each grant can be found below.

 Please note that, except for those responding to the trainee grant RFP, all applicants must either already be SFP members or must have applied by December 1, 2015.
 In addition, note the following key deadlines: